 Another aspect of our work is unravel the role of extracellular vesicles in GBM progression.
 Tumor cells have an insidious, “Trojan horse”-like mechanism to manipulate other tumor cells or normal cells in their environment using tumor-derived extracellular vesicles (tEVs).
 These vesicles, which are produced in abundance by tumor cells, contain both a representation and an enriched subset of cellular proteins and RNAs which can subvert the phenotype of recipient cells, including the normal cells in the tumor environs, as well as other tumor cells.
 While EVs can serve a normal function in cell-to-cell communication and elimination of proteins and RNAs from cells, tEVs effectively “hijack” this process to promote oncogenicity.
-Our goal is to understand the role of tEV in PMT phenotypic switch and immune suppression using different tEV-specific fluorescent and bioluminescent reporters which we have developed.
+Our goal is to understand the role of tEV in gliomas intratumoral heterogeneity, phenotypic switch, therapeutic resistance and immune suppression using different tEV-specific fluorescent and bioluminescent reporters which we have developed.

 Working with our long-time collaborator Dr. Thomas Würdinger, we showed for the first time that blood platelets carry tumor-derived biomarkers and specific gene signatures that can distinguish patients with localized and metastasized tumors from healthy individuals.
 We called this phenomena tumor-educated platelets or TEP.
 We are currently evaluating TEP for pan-cancer, multi-class detection as well as biomarker discovery and their potential for longitudinal disease monitoring and response to therapy.
 We are also evaluating the role of TEP in gliomagenesis, therapeutic resistance and immune suppression.